ib-ruby/simple-monitor/README.md

 Edit tws-alias.yml  and change the `:host`-Entry to the host running the TWS/Gateway (eg. `localhost:7496`).
 If a connection is made with the Gateway, specify that port, too, eg `localhost:4001`.
-If no Account-Alias is set in Account-Management, a local Alias can be defined in the yaml-dataset.
+If no Account-Alias is set in Account-Management,  local Aliases can be defined in the yaml-dataset.

 Run the camping-Server
 ```